 Your specific diagnosis will determine how the Social Security Administration will evaluate your claim for Social Security for Disorders.
 Listing 14.00 Disorders may be used or the Medical Vocational Guidelines (SSA Grid Rules).

 Listing 14.00 discusses what information SSA needs to determine if you are disabled.
+This listing discusses , Vasculitis, Scleroderma, and to name a few.
 Most people do not meet SSA’s listings because they are usually difficult to meet.
-The Medical Vocational Guidelines may offer more help for someone 50 or older but offer little assistance for anyone else.
+If you do meet one of these listings, working is the last thing on your mind.

 The Medical Vocational Guidelines (The Grids) may offer more help for someone 50 or older but offer little assistance for anyone else.
 For those that are 50 and older whose reduce their ability to walk, stand and carry, you may be found disabled based on the grid rules.